About the Avery Burton “Excellence in Academics & Sports” Memorial Scholarship

 Avery was a three-sport scholar athlete in high school and graduated cum laude from UNLV with a degree in Kinesiological Sciences.
 He accomplished much in his short life and lived by his motto posted on his Facebook profile: “I don’t have weekdays in my calendar – only strong days.”

 To honor his memory and encourage conversation about mental health, The Burton Family formed the non–profit Avery Burton Foundation and scholarship.
-The Avery Burton Excellence in Academics & Sports Memorial Scholarships currently awards $1,000 scholarships to deserving Foothill High School students in Henderson, NV.
+The Avery Burton Excellence in Academics & Sports Memorial Scholarships currently awards $1,000 scholarships to Clark County High School students in Henderson, NV.
 The scholarship is administered by the Public Education Foundation.
-Applicants are required to write an essay that describes dealing with adversity and the tools used to overcome the challenge.
+All applicants are required to write an essay that describes dealing with adversity and the tools used to overcome the challenge.

 For more information visit https://thepef.academicworks.com/donors/burton-family or email firstname.lastname@example.org.